AmericanAirlines/Flight-Engine/README.md

             1. Generate DFW flights (`random` calls 1-3), flight `123` was call 2 and got a random value of `7`
         - Because the values are different, the data for flight 123 will not be the same for those two calls

+---

 ## Testing
 This project utilizes framework uses Facebook's [Jest](https://facebook.github.io/jest/) framework for testing.
-Jest is based on the `Jasmine` framework.
-While some developers prefer `Mocha`, we've chosen to fully adopt `Jest` on top of `Jasmine` as-is until a significant need requires an alternative solution.

-Writing a test is as simple as creating a `*.test.ts` file in the `./src` directory along with an associated `describe()` and `test()` function.
+Writing a test is as simple as creating a `*.test.ts` file in the `./src` directory along with an associated `describe()` and `it()` function.

-Simply run `npm run test` to run tests.
+Simply run `npm run test` to run the existing test suite or use it to execute your own tests once you've created new ones.

 Additional testing scripts:
 - `test`: runs all tests
 - `test:changed`: runs tests related to uncommited git changes only

+---

 ## Contributing
 Interested in contributing to the project?
 Check out our [Contributing Guidelines](.github/CONTRIBUTING.md).